Charleo85/TSWeChat/README.md

 ## Features
 - Send your rich text, expression, image and voice.
-- The cell image in `WuChatImageCell` is drawn by using `Mask Layer` .
+- The cell image in `TSChatImageCell` is drawn by using `Mask Layer` .
 The chat background can be changed freely so that UI will look perfect.
 - Custom expression keyboard, custom tool keyboard.
 - Audio `wav` files can be automatically converted into `amr` files which facilite file transfer to Android devices.
 Both of the two type files have been doing cache.
-- When you tap the `WuChatVoiceCell`.
+- When you tap the `TSChatVoiceCell`.
 It will automatically check the cache and download it by [Alamofire](https://github.com/Alamofire/Alamofire).
 - When you send the image, it will be stored locally by using the caching mechanism of [Kingfisher](https://github.com/onevcat/Kingfisher).
 After successfully uploaded, it will be automatically modified to image link's `MD5` value file name.
 - The data are loaded from the JSON file.
 All the `Models` are created via [ObjectMapper](https://github.com/Hearst-DD/ObjectMapper) which is easy to convert model objecWu (classes and structs) from JSON.